YorikasChopanos/Git-Test-Repo/README.md

 # Horner calculator

-A Program that divides a polynomial
+A Program that solves a polynomial by divising it with a number.

 ## Subheader

-It is not functioning yet...
+Version 1 is out!
+It is finally functionning!